 CO2 or Trytophan

-But, could high CO2 levels around the table be the reason everyone feels so drowsy after their Thanksgiving meal?
+Could high CO2 levels around the table be the reason everyone feels so drowsy after their Thanksgiving meal?

-Now, not only did the CO2Meter team double in size from our 2013 video, but the room space doubled its size as well.
+Ten years later we decided it was time to re-test using a CO2Meter Indoor Air Quality Monitor.
+Not only did the CO2Meter team double in size from our 2013 video, but the room space doubled its size as well.

-Watch the 2023 CO2 test video here:
+Watch the 2023 Thanksgiving IAQ Test Video here:

 Here are the results from the study: